 Japanese Honorifics are best described as a sign of respect and endearment.
 Politeness is an important part of Japanese culture and language.

-The concept of Japanese Honorifics is one of the strongest in the Japanese language and culture that is based upon politeness that has existed since the Feudal Era (1185-1603).
-The use of honorifics makes clear a person's relationship or status in either the their friends, coworkers, or general society.
+The concept of Japanese Honorifics is one of the strongest in the Japanese language and culture that is based upon politeness.
+It's a system that has existed since the Feudal Era (1185-1603).
+The use of honorifics makes clear a person's relationship or status among either friends, coworkers, or general society.
 They are a sign of the level of respect you have for a person.
-Honorifics in the Japanese language are attached to the name as a suffix.
+Honorifics are commonly attached to a person's name as a suffix.

-A common misunderstanding of honorifics from most outside of the culture is that honorifics are used when a person is speaking of them self.
+A common misunderstandings about honorifics from most outside of the culture is that honorifics are used when a person is speaking of them self.
 Using an honorific when addressing yourself is seen as a sign of arrogance.
 It's the equivalent of talking about yourself in the first person.

-Used in manga and anime, the Japanese honorifics give the reader an insight to the relationship standing characters have with one another.
-These often have such subtle nuances that they are not easily translated into other languages.
-This being the cause while most publishers remove them.
-This can at times distort a story from it's Japanese origins.
+Used in manga and anime, the Japanese honorific gives the reader an insight to the relationship characters have with one another.
+Several of these have such subtle nuances that they're not easily translated into other languages.
+This being the reason why most foreign publishers remove them.
+This can at times distort a story from its Japanese origins.

 These are examples and descriptions of many of the most common and uncommon Japanese honorifics you can find in Japan.
 Though most honorifics are written in the hiragana form of Japanese writing.
 Occasionally, they're written in kanji.

 The honorific "-san" (さん) is one of the most common and well known honorifics in Japan.
 It's the basic equivalent of Mr. Miss, Ms, & Mrs. It covers all of these.
 Use of "-san" is directed toward a person you know generally or have just met.
 If you are unsure of which honorific to ever use.
 This is the safest choice.